iffy/lhtml/api.md

 ### `fs.listdir(...)`

-List the full contents of the LHTML zip file.
+List the contents of the LHTML zip file.
+If called without arguments, you will receive a list of every file within the LHTML zip file.

 Spec: `fs.listdir([path,] [options])`